savonet/book/workflow.md

 #### Stripping blank

 It might also happen that the DJ has turned his microphone off but forgotten to disconnect, in which case we want to get back to the default radio stream.
-In this case, we cannot use `blank.skip` because we cannot skip a live stream, and have to use `blank.strip` which makes a source unavailable when it is steaming blank, and is typically used in conjunction with fallback:
+To handle such situations, we cannot use `blank.skip` because we cannot skip a live stream, but we can resort to the `blank.strip` operator which makes a source unavailable when it is steaming blank, and is typically used in conjunction with
+fallback:

 ```{.liquidsoap include="liq/blank.strip.liq" from=1 to=-1}
 ```

-Note that we are using the `min_noise` parameter here, so that we sill consider as silent a microphone where there is no sound most of the time, excepting short noises from time to time (such as a person walking around).
+The `max_blank` parameter states that we wait for 1 second of silence before making the source unavailable and the `threshold` parameter means that we consider anything below -20 dB as silence.
+The `min_noise` parameter means that we require that there is 0.1 s of noise before making the source available again, so that we sill consider as silent a microphone where there is no sound most of the time, excepting very short noises from time to time (such as a person walking around).

 #### Gating